tjwjoe/slate/source/index.html.md

 ---
-title: API Reference
+title: Dedoco Platform Open API Specifications

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
+  - http

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

-includes:
-  - errors

 search: true